AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/elasticsearch.md

 Over the selected time frame, this frame shows the color statuses that the Elasticsearch cluster has gone through.
-In this example, during the selected time frame, the cluster was in a Green status once and in aYellow status once during the selected timeframe.
+In this example, during the selected time frame, the cluster was in a Green status once and in a Yellow status once during the selected timeframe.

 ## Active Primary Shards: